aceliwang/potatopsych/Practice - PsychScene Videos.md

 - Lack of continuity of care: changing staff
 - Lack of access and transport to the clinic

-### MEQ 17.2 He agrees to engage in treatment with you as long as he is not admitted to hospital.
+### MEQ 17.2 [Extra information from Unknown MEQ 2020: Following assessment you diagnose him with OCD without any other psychiatric/(?medical) co-morbidities or substance use disorders.
+James tells you that he is struggling with his OCD, with compulsions/rituals having to check and lock everything in the house, says that he is frightened to leave the house, for fear that he might have left the stove or some appliances on and is fearful that his parents could be hurt.]
+He agrees to engage in treatment with you as long as he is not admitted to hospital.
 You decide to provide psychological therapy (CBT).
 How would you go about planning and implementing CBT in James?
+(10 marks)

 > Structure:
 > - Describe CBT
 > - Principles of CBT
 > - Planning and implementing CBT

 ### MEQ 17.3 What are the pharmacological recommendations for treatment of OCD in James?
+(4 marks)

 > Structure:
 > - SSRIs